We may receive compensation when you click on links to products from our partners.

 Termination from Your Point of View

-First, let’s address the effect that being fired has on your mental health.
-You’ll likely go through different stages as you come to terms with the job loss.
+First, let’s address the effect of losing your job.
 At first, you’ll probably be in shock, and then panic may set in.

 Termination from Prospective Employer’s Point of View